 God is love.
 The infant Christ was born as God’s love on earth.
 Christ dwells within each loving person, each loving act.

-May God dwell in us and in this house in 2023.
+May God dwell in us and in this house/classroom in 2024.
 May She/He bless us richly and may we be God’s blessing to others.
 Amen

 And THEN eat more gold coins……….and cake!

-With thanks to Mark Earey at the Queens Foundation Birmingham for this idea.
+With thanks to Mark Earey at the Queens Foundation, Birmingham, https://www.queens.ac.uk/ for this idea.

 An Alexander Class for Parents and Carers (babies welcome)